Dancing with the Stars (American TV series) season 25: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 30-point scale are as follows.
-Scores by guest judges are excluded.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.
-Team dances and scores from guest judges are excluded.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-The couples danced the cha-cha-cha, foxtrot, salsa or tango.
 Couples are listed in the order they performed.

-Week 2: Ballroom Night / Latin Night
+Week 2: Ballroom Night & Latin Night

 The couples had to prepare two new dances to be performed on two consecutive nights.
 On Monday, the couples performed an unlearned ballroom routine, with one couple being eliminated at the end of the show.
 On Tuesday, the remaining couples performed an unlearned Latin routine, with another couple being eliminated.
-The Argentine tango, paso doble, quickstep, rumba, samba, Viennese waltz, and waltz were introduced.
 Couples are listed in the order they performed.